Why did I move to Mexico?

 I'm currently on a two-year expatriation contract and, to be quite honest, I can see myself continuing my life here in Mexico for a few more years.
 The reasons I've already mentioned play a big part in this decision, but the exceptional professional opportunities this country offers are also a determining factor.

 Indeed, as a foreigner with a Master's degree, a level of education less common here, I find myself in an advantageous position.
-The skills we bring are sought-after and valued, and being a foreigner is no obstacle.
+The skills we bring are sought-after and valued, and being a foreigner is not an obstacle.
 The only downside might be the salary, which may be lower than what some might expect once they've signed a local contract.
 However, it's worth noting that the system here rewards merit: if you excel in your field, you have every chance of progressing rapidly and climbing the ladder with ease.

 What's more, starting a business is relatively easy in Mexico, which is a real breeding ground for business.
 I'm currently working on projects with some friends, and we're finding that everything is falling into place quickly and smoothly.
 Professional opportunities are therefore vast and accessible, which reinforces my desire to stay in this hyper-dynamic and welcoming country for some time to come.

-Getting around in a new country can be an adventure in itself.
+Moving to a new country can be an adventure in itself.
 What means of transport do you prefer in Mexico, and how do you find the experience of mobility in the country?

 Day-to-day :

 For my daily commute, I prefer the bicycle, especially to get to work.
-There are self-service bike subscriptions available for just 30 dollars a year, which is really practical and economical.
+There are self-service bike subscriptions available for just 30 euros a year, which is really practical and economical.
 In the evening, I often use Uber for convenience and cost.
 An Uber ride generally costs between 100 and 200 pesos, or less than 10 dollars, this makes it a particularly attractive way to get home after a night out.
 The public transport network is quite good and very inexpensive.

 For travel :

 When it comes to traveling, especially to remote destinations, I fly.
-Trips to places like Puerto Escondido or Baja California cost around a hundred dollars.
+Trips to places like Puerto Escondido or Baja California cost around a hundred euros.
 For closer destinations, I prefer buses, which offer both comfort and efficiency.
-For example, to get to Querétaro, Puebla, or to explore the Yucatán, ADO buses are an excellent option.
+For example, to get to Querétaro, Puebla, or explore the Yucatán, ADO buses are an excellent option.
 Not only are they comfortable and practical, they're also very affordable.

 Can you tell us about what you like to do in your spare time?
 What activities or hobbies have you discovered or pursued in Mexico?